 Pretty much everything nearby points up this bridge.
 The colors by the way are not gratuitous; they indicate the physical heading that I should be running on that segment to decrease my distance to home.
 Green means East, red means North, violet means West, cyan means South.
 This is meant to emphasize the break-even points described above.
 Here you can see from the thickness of the lines (which just comes from having lots of runs through there, with GPS noise) that I don't usually take the Birmingham Bridge, even though it would save me about a South Side block's width (that's the pink stuff: Turn around!)
 I usually prefer the Hot Metal Bridge to the East because it's got better pedestrian access and also my brain autopilot is accustomed to the area, having run it like a hundred times.
 Unfortunately it's hard to get route preferences (and other stuff like elevation change) incorporated into the formulas.
 So, rainbow brite indeed but not actually that useful.
 The maps are updated automatically after every run onto the graphics page.
 You can check out the source code which of course is mostly calls out to general-purpose libraries for loading GPS data and computing fine-grained distances on the earth pear's surface and undirected graphs and snapping the neighborhood boundaries to be exactly perfect, and outputting the SVG, all of which I of course wrote myself even though it probably or certainly already exists because have you MET Tom?

 Tom Murphy VII Extremely nice out, so I ran today's 5.25 miles in crocs that are a size and a half too big for my feet, to increase the self-flagellation factor.
-Principal component analysis suggests that this only slowed me down by 2.4%25, which is ridiculous but that's math!
-8 years ago · Comment
+Principal component analysis suggests that this only slowed me down by 2.4%25, which is ridiculous but that's math! almost 9 years ago · Comment

 Ludum Dare 18: You Keep Sliming